Ever tried to make sense of a mountain of test scores and wondered if there’s a quick way to see the whole picture?

 The five‑number summary is the Swiss Army knife of exam data.

-A few minutes of sorting, a couple of quick formulas, and you’ve turned a sea of numbers into a clear, actionable story Which is the point..
+A few minutes of sorting, a couple of quick formulas, and you’ve turned a sea of numbers into a clear, actionable story Worth keeping that in mind..

 Next time you get a spreadsheet of “Exam 1010” scores, skip the endless column of averages and dive straight into the five‑number summary.
 You’ll spot trends, flag outliers, and have a solid talking point for the next faculty meeting—all without breaking a sweat.